 In the words of Clear himself, “A slight change in your daily habits can guide your life to a very different destination.
 Making a choice that is 1% better or 1% worse seems insignificant in the moment, but over the span of moments that make up a lifetime these choices determine the difference between who you are and who you could be.
 Success is the product of daily habits - not once-in-a-lifetime transformations.”
 I couldn’t say it better myself.

 Alison is one of Merritt Clubs’ Health and Life Coaches.
-If you would like to schedule a session with Alison or are interested in additional information about our Nutrition & Wellness services, please reach out to Lindsay Silbert at email@example.com.
+If you would like to schedule a session with Alison or are interested in additional information about our Nutrition & Wellness services, please reach out to Sherri Lively at firstname.lastname@example.org.